pktuser/Becoming-a-PKT-miner/set up CLI wallet.md

 `/bin/pktwallet --wallet YOUR_WALLET_NAME`

     - If you only have a single unnamed wallet, paste or type only: `/bin/pktwallet`

+    - To run pktwallet with a less verbose output, append this to end of command: `2>&1 | grep -v 'peer\|headers'`

   1. allow this to run in the background.
 It should say "wallet opened" - once it does, just wait.
 The next steps can take some time without any updates.